ProAI/react-essentials/README.md

 # React Redux Essentials

-React Redux UI collection with file upload/dropzone, form validation and a lot more components.
+React Redux UI collection with file upload/dropzone, form elements/validation and a lot more components.

 This project is not production ready yet.